execas/execas.github.io/_posts/2018-10-30-finding-files-based-on-timestamps.md

 ### Modify (`mtime`) and Change (`ctime`)

-The *modify* timestamp is updated when a files content is modified.
+The *modify* timestamp is updated when a file's content is modified.
-The *change* timestamp is updated when a files metadata is changed.
+The *change* timestamp is updated when a file's metadata is changed.

 The options `-mtime <n>` and `-ctime <n>` work in the same way as `-atime <n>`, but find files based on modification time and change time, respectively.